carpedm20/visual-analogy-tensorflow/README.md

 Results
 -------

-Result of analogy transformations of `shape` dataset
+1. Result of analogy transformations of `shape` dataset with fully connected layers (L_deep).

 ![training in progress](./assets/results_160212.jpg)

+From top to bottom, reference, output, query, target, prediction, and difference.

-Result of analogy transformations of `sprite` dataset
+2. Result of analogy transformations of `sprite` dataset.

 (in progress)